 The Full Moon day in Shukla Paksha during the Lunar month Ashad is celebrated as Guru Purnima.
 In the word Guru - Gu means darkness, ignorance and Ru implies elimination or removal.
 So, Guru is literally the one who removes the darkness of ignorance from our lives, makes us knowledgeable and brings positivity in our life and mind.

-History of Guru Purnima
+History & Significance of Guru Purnima

 Guru Purnima is dedicated to the great teachers and mentors who build up our future.
-Guru or a teacher is someone who acts like a guide in our lives directing us to the right path for our betterment.
-Therefore, it is a fine way of paying the homage to them through the day of Guru Purnima.
-According to Hindu Vedic evidences, Guru Purnima is celebrated on the birth of Ved Vyas.
+A Guru or a teacher is someone who acts like a guide in our lives directing us to the right path for our betterment.
+Therefore, it is a fine way of paying homage to them through the day of Guru Purnima.
+According to Hindu Vedic evidence, Guru Purnima is celebrated on the birth of Ved Vyas.
 Ved Vyas is referred as one of the greatest Gurus in Indian Philosophy.
 He symbolizes the Guru-Shishya (teacher-student) tradition.
 It is also believed that he completed the Brahma Sutras on the day of Guru Purnima.

 The Guru-Shishya (Teacher-Student) relationship is one of the highlights of the Indian culture.
 In olden days, children were made to wear a sacred thread (Poonal or Yagnopavith Or Janeu) and were sent to an Aashram/ Pathshala, where they were taught different subjects.
 It was assumed that a guru would help them find the right direction in life.